Victoremepunto/cicd-tools/README.md

 **Please note** that the directory defined by the `CICD_TOOLS_WORKDIR` will be deleted !
 You can disable recreation feature by setting the `CICD_TOOLS_SKIP_RECREATE` variable (this is [what the tests do](test/test_helper/common-setup.bash))

+The bootstrap.sh can be invoked multiple times but it has a status control to ensure each of the libraries is loaded only once.
+This is to prevent potential issues with collections that are not supposed to be loaded many times.

+An example of this is the _container_engine_ library, where the selected container engine is set only once the first command using the library helper function `container_engine_cmd` is used.

 ## Template Scripts